-MC officers/investigators conduct traffic enforcement on CMVs and by policy, a NAS inspection is conducted on every MCSAP qualifying CMV traffic enforcement stop (100% inspection policy).
 MSP-CVED uses the data provided in the FMCSA Activity Dashboard to report progress toward meeting the Traffic Enforcement Objective

 Utilizing the new Traffic Enforcement criteria MSP-CVED historically averages 45% traffic enforcement inspections rate per year.
-We have used this criteria to establish our projected goal for FY21 based on the projected 49,500 total inspections.
+We have used this criteria to establish our projected goal for FY21, 22, and 23 based on the projected 49,500 total inspections.
+MSP-CVED increased the number of Traffic Enforcement inspections projected to 28,400, this is 10% higher than our average and includes another 2,000 from our increased Level III inspections on intrastate vehicles.